-This is a movie purposely made for those who, driving to Orlando, would get off the highway and follow signs to DazeneyWorld, pay admission and wonder if the drunk clown and the ramshackle House of Mirrors are the Goofy and Space Mountain that everybody talked about.
+Apparently, purposely named (and released at about the same time) as the big-budget "San Andreas" movie - with a slightly longer title but a massively smaller budget.
+The targeted audience is those same folks who, driving to Orlando, would get off the highway and follow signs to DazeneyWorld, pay admission and wonder if the drunk clown and the ramshackle House of Mirrors are the Goofy and Space Mountain that everybody talked about.
 To avoid at all cost, unless one is particularly fond of special effects done with paper and scissors.
 A solid "F".
 (IMDB Spec)

 The 30 seconds clip here says it all.
 Claim to fame: Features the only earthquake in the world capable of spontaneously igniting heads (with lame CGI flames) - see at 26 seconds into the clip.
 If the grades scale was not truncated at "F", this one would deserve a "Z".
 (IMDB Spec)

 Still waiting for the movie version of Shaken Allegiances...